-9.1.8.3 Starting sequence number (SSN) and received block bitmap (RBB) in EC-EGPRS TBF
+9.1.8.3 Starting sequence number (SSN) and received block bitmap (RBB) in EC TBF

 The Packet Ack/Nack message contains a starting sequence number (SSN) and a received block bitmap (RBB).
 The Packet Ack/Nack message is sent by the RLC receiver and is received by the RLC transmitter.
 The SSN and RBB are determined as defined in this sub-clause and transmitted in RLC acknowledged mode.

-The RBB is defined as a binary valued array of WS elements, where the index of each element takes value 0, 1, 2, …, WS-1 in the given order, respectively.
+The RBB is defined as a binary valued array of WS elements (see sub-clause 12.72), where the index of each element takes value 0, 1, 2, …, WS-1 in the given order, respectively, or a binary valued array of WS/2 elements (see sub-clause 12.73), where the index of each element takes value 0, 1, 2, …, WS/2-1 in the given order, respectively.
 The BSN values specified in the RBB are interpreted by adding the bit position in the bitmap from the starting sequence number (SSN) modulo SNS.

-A valid BSN value in the RBB is one that is in the range [ V(A) £ BSN < V(S) ] modulo SNS.
+A valid BSN value in the RBB is one that is in the range [ V(A) < BSN < V(S) ] modulo SNS.

 These inequalities shall be interpreted in the following way:

-BSN is valid if, and only if, [ BSN - V(A) ] modulo SNS < [ V(S) - V(A) ] modulo SNS.
+BSN is valid if, and only if, ([ BSN - V(A) ] modulo SNS < [ V(S) - V(A) ] modulo SNS) and (BSN != V(A)).

 At the RLC transmitter: